David L

 Fixed repayments support accurate financial planning - dairy farm budgeting involves managing a wide range of costs across the year.
 Knowing in advance exactly what a finance agreement will cost each month removes one variable from that equation.
 With a set repayment amount due on a predictable schedule, it becomes straightforward to incorporate the commitment into the farm's wider financial planning.

-The agreement was structured over a 48-month term, with repayments aligned to the farm's milk contract payment schedule to ensure affordability throughout the year.
-A 2-month capital repayment holiday was also included to give the herd time to settle and begin producing before full repayments commenced.
+The agreement was structured over 48 months, with repayments deliberately aligned to the farm's milk contract payment schedule to keep cashflow manageable throughout the year.
+We also included a 2-month capital repayment holiday, giving the herd time to settle and begin producing before full repayments started.

 UK Business Finance is a commercial finance broker with access to a broad panel of lenders, allowing us to source funding solutions specifically structured around the demands of modern agricultural operations.
 Whether you are looking to acquire new dairy cows or expand your herd, we will find the right finance package for your business.